ItsTheFoodie/constructor-game/README.md

 - make the square move

 ## SAVE FOR LATER
--There are four columns of shapes; they each get faster -There is a shape you need to collect at the end
+- There are four columns of shapes; they each get faster
+- There is a shape you need to collect at the end
 - You cannot touch the moving shapes
--If you touch the shape, you lose
+- If you touch the shape, you lose
--If you get the shape you need to collect, you win!
+- If you get the shape you need to collect, you win!